BLESSEDEFEM/alx-polly-pro/README.md

 # Polly Pro - Advanced Polling Platform

-A modern, feature-rich polling platform built with Next.js 15, TypeScript, Supabase, and shadcn/ui components.
+A modern, feature-rich polling platform built with Next.js 15, TypeScript, Supabase, FastAPI, and shadcn/ui components.
+This project demonstrates a hybrid architecture combining Next.js frontend with both Supabase backend services and a custom FastAPI backend for enhanced functionality.

 ## 🚀 Features